Can dogs eat tomatoes?

-They may be number one on the homegrown vegetable plot, but can we share the many benefits of this versatile and health boosting fruit with our canine companions?
+They may be number one in the homegrown garden, but can we share the many benefits of this popular and versatile fruit with our canine companions?
 Can dogs eat tomatoes?
+The simple answer is yes; dogs can eat the ripe fruit in moderation.

 Tomatoes are a good source of vitamin C, potassium, and folate.
-They are also one of the major sources of the antioxidant lycopene which has been linked to the reduced risk of cancer and heart disease.
+They are also one of the major sources of the antioxidant lycopene, linked to the reduced risk of cancer and heart disease.
+Not only that, but they are a good source of fiber that supports a healthy digestive system.

-The tomato contains two main alkaloid toxins, solanine, and alpha-tomatine.
-These toxins are primarily concentrated in the stems, leaves and unripe fruit but can be found throughout the plant and act as natural defense mechanisms against pests and disease.
+Tomatoes contain two main alkaloid toxins, solanine and alpha-tomatine.
+These toxins are primarily concentrated in the stems, leaves, and green tomatoes.
+Still, they can be found in other parts of the tomato and act as natural defense mechanisms against pests and disease.

-What’s more, tomatoes have a pungent smell that is off-putting.
-They also have prickly hairs also cover the leaves and stem making them unpalatable to most animals.
-However, you should still be cautious if you grow them at home and never leave your dog unsupervised with unrestricted access to the plants.
+Tomatoes have a pungent smell that is off-putting and prickly hairs cover the leaves and stems, making them unpalatable to most animals.
+However, you should still be cautious as it’s not safe for dogs to ingest any part of the plant, so if you grow them at home, never leave your dog unsupervised or with unrestricted access.

-In reality, it would be rare for your dog to experience problems from eating tomato plants as the amount that they would need to ingest is quite large.
+In reality, it would be rare for your dog to experience problems from eating a tomato plant as the amount that they would need to ingest is quite large.

 - Muscle weakness